kubernetes-sigs/contributor-playground/remote/learners/ish.md

-Hi k8s community, signing the CLA!
+Hi team, signing the CLA!